 Who are your camp counselors?

-The heart of J Camp is our dedicated and caring staff.
+At the heart of J Camp is our dedicated and caring staff.
 Staff members are carefully selected for their experience, skills, and sensitivity with children.
-All staff members are required to participate in a training program.
+All staff members are required to participate in our pre-camp training and must pass a background check.
 Our low camper-to-staff ratio ensures each camper receives personal attention and guidance during their camp experience.

 The majority of our staff members spent their summers attending J Camp before becoming counselors.

 Do you offer extended care?

 Extended Care is offered for camp families in both the hours before and after our 9-3:30 pm schedule at the SJCC campus.
 Morning care starts at 7:30 am and afternoon care runs until 6 pm.
 Full details and registration here >>